nevillejackson/Unix/antiX/antiX25Xfce.md

  - LXDE
  - LXQT

-I am going to try first with Xfce, becauset hat is my familiar desktop.
+I am going to try first with Xfce, because that is my familiar desktop.

 The instructions, kindly researched for me by @Rosika, are
 ```